tgreenidge/portfolio/_posts/blog/2015-10-07-jekyll-deployment-troubles.markdown

 comments: true
 ---

 For the first couple of days this week at Hack Reactor, we have been focusing on polishing our resumes.
 That coupled with the fact that I listed my domain on my Greenfield Group Project site, is driving me to get my site up and running.
-I something that I want to show to the world, and I am using Github Pages as my platform.
+I have something that I want to show to the world, and I am using Github Pages as my platform.

 ### Google.com Domain
 Did you know that Google now sells domains?
 I purchased my domain from Google after learning that GoDaddy would charge me $103, because I previously had a domain through them that expired.
 I am no longer eligible for their awesome discounts - ughh.
 My domain purchased through Google only cost me around $12 per year, with the following features as extracted from [Google Domains Help page](https://support.google.com/domains/answer/6010092?hl=en):